mag1yar/zustand-context/README.md

 }
 ```

-Note: The `from` method can only access store instances within the current React context hierarchy.
+> ℹ️ The `from` method can only access store instances within the current React context hierarchy.
 In strict mode, it will throw an error if the provider is not found.

 ## Using without Provider